 Almost forgot to mention that after it was done, I started to watch it again from the beginning the next day.
 Another rare occurrence for me, as usually i don't feel like rewatching things for months.
 I was able to pick up certain things that i missed with the first watch thru.
 The only reason I put the story as 9/10 was because of this.
 A few plot points weren't really shown or conveyed in the best way and were missed even to an avid viewer like me.
 But I was glad to have felt that way, leaving me thinking about what I missed, instead of feeling like I could have easily figured it out or seen it coming.

 Again, Toradora has become my favorite anime, as a guy that usually doesn't care for this genre, which says a lot.
 It gave me more enjoyment than any of the other anime I have seen so far.
 I would recommend it to anyone, not just romance lovers.read more

 This's the first time I got the "4 seasons" feeling while watching an entire anime show.

-4th times: at the final episode, WHAT THE HELL with this final episode, I mean everythings seems fine at the early episode, but in the end it turn out anticlimax for me.
-It Just like a winter season, unpredictable storm, snowy and always cold but after that the spring comes.
+4th time: During the final episode, "WHAT THE HELL", with this final episode, I mean everything seems fine at the beginning of the episode, but in the end it turned out anti-climatic for me.
+Just like the winter season, unpredictable storms, snow, and always cold; but after that Spring comes.

-Art and Sound nothing particular to comment, it all seem good enough, and I like the second opening OST.
+Art and Sound, nothing particular to comment, it all seem good enough, and I like the second opening OST.
 7/10 for both of it.

 Toradora!= Another normal romance/drama anime involving high school...We had many anime of this kind.
 In fact, these type of anime are very common nowadays.
 I had watched this type many times, but mostly ended up so wrongly.